chiku/hotspots/README.md

     -r, --repository [PATH]                Path to the repository to scan.
 Defaults to current path -f, --file-filter [REGEX]              Regular expression to filtering file names.
 All files are allowed when not specified
     -m, --message-filter [PIPE SEPARATED]  Pipe separated values to filter files names against each commit message.
-                                           All files are allowed when not specified -c, --cutoff [CUTOFF]                  The minimum occurrence to consider for a file to appear in the list.
+                                           All commit messages are allowed when not specified -c, --cutoff [CUTOFF]                  The minimum occurrence to consider for a file to appear in the list.
 Defaults to zero
-    -v, --verbose                          Show verbose output
+        --log [LOG LEVEL]                  Log level (debug, info, warn, error, fatal) -v, --verbose                          Show verbose output
-    -C, --colour, --color                  Show verbose output in colours --version                          Show version information
+    -C, --colour, --color                  Show output in colours.
+The log level should be info or debug for colours -h, --help                             Show this message
-    -h, --help                             Show this message
+        --version                          Show version information
 ```

 Examples